PeaceWiseHelp mediation

 Some conflicts have related to recent events and others to events spanning many years and even multiple countries.

-All the mediators we recommend have done PeaceWise mediation training and use the Christian mediation method we teach.
-They typically are engaged as independent contractors to work on cases while we arrange the initial case intake and establishment.
-They are lawyers, counsellors, pastors and ministers, denominational and ministry leaders, business people, educationalists – and even one geologist.
+All PeaceWiseHelp mediators have done PeaceWise mediation training and use the Christian mediation method we teach.
+They are lawyers, counsellors, pastors and ministers, denominational and ministry leaders, business people, educationalists ā€“ and even one geologist.

-We always seek to recommend mediators whose experience and professional or personal background (which may include matters such as gender, age, racial background and faith context) makes them suitable for the particular case in question.
+We seek to use the most appropriate PeaceWiseHelp mediator for the particular case in question.
+This would include things like the PeaceWiseHelp mediatorā€™s own experience and professional or personal background (which may include matters such as gender, age, racial background and faith context).

-PeaceWise has found that having two mediators involved brings enormous benefits to the parties, and also provides accountability for the mediators as well.
+PeaceWise has found that having two PeaceWiseHelp mediators involved brings enormous benefits to the parties, and also provides accountability for the PeaceWiseHelp mediators as well.
 Therefore, we use a co-mediation model.

 PeaceWise is committed to dealing with both the material AND relational issues involved in a conflict.

-We don’t believe this can be done through a single meeting where the parties are brought together with no prior preparation and encouraged to ‘reach agreement’ in a limited timeframe.
+We donā€™t believe this can be done through a single meeting where the parties are brought together with no prior preparation and encouraged to ā€˜reach agreementā€™ in a limited timeframe.
 Such outcomes typically are short-lived and leave relationships no better and often worse.

-• We want to allow sufficient time for issues to be worked through at a deeper level and not superficially
+• we want to allow sufficient time for issues to be worked through at a deeper level and not superficially.

-Having said this, the following guidance can be given – but EVERY case is different and in each case a detailed fee estimate will be provided:
+Having said this, the following guidance can be given ā€“ but EVERY case is different and, in each case, a detailed fee estimate will be provided:

-case establishment fee$325 plus GST
+case establishment fee$357.50

 case administration$80/hour